ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Exit DRAIN based on time

 1. Start a flow and transition it from STARTUP to DRAIN.
+2. Decrease the available bandwidth by 10% upon entering DRAIN to simulate an over-estimation of the available bandwidth.
-2. Configure the bottleneck such that `C.inflight` remains higher than `BBRInflight(1.0)` for several round trips (e.g., due to an overestimated bandwidth during STARTUP or interaction with competing flows).
+3. Ensure `C.inflight` remains higher than `BBRInflight(1.0)` for several
+   round trips.
-3. Track `BBR.drain_start_round` and current `BBR.round_count`.
+5. Track `BBR.drain_start_round` and current `BBR.round_count`.
-4. Verify that after 3 round trips in DRAIN, the connection exits DRAIN and transitions to PROBE_BW even though `C.inflight` has not reached the target BDP.
+6. Verify that after 3 round trips in DRAIN, the connection exits DRAIN and transitions to PROBE_BW even though `C.inflight` has not reached the target BDP.

 ## Exit PROBE_UP on Bandwidth Plateau

 1. Wait until the connection is in the PROBE_UP phase of PROBE_BW.
-2. Maintain a stable bottleneck bandwidth.
-3. Ensure the connection is fully utilizing `BBR.inflight_longterm` or cwnd without packet loss.
+2. Ensure the connection is fully utilizing `BBR.inflight_longterm` or cwnd without packet loss.
-4. Observe that the delivery rate plateaus.
+3. Observe that the delivery rate plateaus.
-5. Verify that `BBRIsTimeToGoDown()` triggers when `BBR.full_bw_now` is set to `true` after 3 rounds of little growth.
+4. Verify that `BBRIsTimeToGoDown()` triggers when `BBR.full_bw_now` is set to `true` after 3 rounds of little growth.
-6. Verify the connection transitions to PROBE_DOWN.
+5. Verify the connection transitions to PROBE_DOWN.

 ## Exit PROBE_UP on Loss when app-limited